steveia3000/cs235A2/README.md

 `/Users/aaa/235/MovieProject/tests/test_data`

-You can then run tests from within PyCharm.
+You can then run tests from within PyCharm or terminal.